nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/database-configuration/oracle.md

 ## Grant on DBMS_CRYPTO

-In order for optimizations to be working&nbsp;in Nuxeo when using Oracle, hashing functions are needed and you need to grant `DBMS_CRYPTO` execution:
+In order for optimizations to be working in Nuxeo when using Oracle, hashing functions are needed and you need to grant `DBMS_CRYPTO` execution:

 ```
 GRANT EXECUTE ON SYS.DBMS_CRYPTO TO nuxeo;